Electric School Bus Fleets Test the US Vehicle-to-Grid Proposition

 Second, they’re owned by school districts or city and county agencies open to a variety of public-private partnerships.
 Nuvve has been participating in California Energy Commission-funded school bus V2G pilot projects in the Southern California school districts of Torrance and Rialto, partnering with bus maker Blue Bird.

-An electric school bus still costs about $120,000 more than its diesel equivalent upfront, but will save its owner about $170,000 to $240,000 in lifetime fuel and maintenance costs, according to a 2018 report from the U.S. Public Interest Research Group (PIRG).
-Multiple avenues are emerging to bridge the resulting gap between up-front costs and long-term payback.
+An electric school bus still costs about $120,000 more than its diesel equivalent upfront but will save its owner about $170,000 to $240,000 in lifetime fuel and maintenance costs, according to a 2018 report from the U.S. Public Interest Research Group.
+Multiple avenues are emerging to bridge the resulting gap between upfront costs and long-term payback.

 The California Energy Commission’s School Bus Replacement Program has dedicated $94 million to help cover conversion costs for eligible districts or agencies.
-States including Vermont, Minnesota, Arizona and Michigan have set aside EV bus funds from their shares of Volkswagen’s $2 billion ‘Dieselgate’ settlement.
+States including Vermont, Minnesota, Arizona and Michigan have set aside EV bus funds from their shares of Volkswagen’s $2 billion Dieselgate settlement.
 Proterra has a $200 million credit facility with Japan’s Mitsui to finance leases of its electric bus batteries.

-Utilities are also funding electric school buses to meet state or internal transportation electrification and decarbonization goals, and to expand into a new class of capital investment.
-The biggest to date is in Virginia, where utility Dominion Energy has won regulator approval to deploy 50 electric buses.
+Utilities are also funding electric school buses to meet state or internal transportation electrification and decarbonization goals and to expand into a new class of capital investment.
+The biggest such undertaking to date is in Virginia, where utility Dominion Energy has won regulator approval to deploy 50 electric buses.

-Of course, allowing utilities to use ratepayer funds to engage in EV markets can create anti-competitive concerns.
+However, allowing utilities to use ratepayer funds to engage in EV markets can create concerns around potentially anti-competitive practices.
 Dominion has yet to win Virginia lawmakers’ backing for a plan to expand its program to 1,000 electric school buses by 2025, with competing bills proposing state block grants or other funding mechanisms to open the market to non-utility competitors.

 But most states have allowed utilities to invest in infrastructure to enable EV charging while keeping the charging itself open to multiple parties, a model that could be applied to utility V2G investments.
-VW settlement-funded, five-year electric bus pilot program in Michigan with Proterra and utility DTE Energy will include tests of their V2G capabilities to provide building backup power during emergencies.
+A five-year electric bus pilot program funded by the VW Dieselgate settlement in Michigan with Proterra and utility DTE Energy will include tests of their V2G capabilities to provide backup power to buildings during emergencies.

-Utility Arizona Public Service is also exploring the potential to partly finance electric school bus fleets for school districts in exchange for gaining access to their batteries for grid services during off hours.
+Utility Arizona Public Service is also exploring the potential to partly finance electric school bus fleets for school districts in exchange for gaining access to their batteries for grid services during off-hours.

-Judson Tillinghast, APS product development and strategy leader, noted in a recent interview that the day-to-day availability of electric school buses for V2G match well with the state’s solar-driven supply-demand imbalances.
+Judson Tillinghast, APS product development and strategy leader, noted in a recent interview that the day-to-day availability of electric school buses for V2G aligns well with the state’s solar-driven supply-demand imbalances.
 “There are some correlations here that really make sense in terms of a partnership.”

 (Image courtesy of Arizona Public Service and Advanced Energy Economy)

 As a company centered on financing school bus V2G values, Highland is opposed to allowing utilities to own the vehicles themselves, McIntyre said.
-But “we might argue that the utilities could own the batteries, and treat them as distributed energy resources to support the grid.”
+But, he added, “We might argue that the utilities could own the batteries and treat them as distributed energy resources to support the grid.”

-Highland is actively developing about two dozen more deployments similar to its deal with Beverly, he said, though he wouldn’t disclose where they were.
-Nor did he provide specifics on the “really big balance sheet companies” that are providing the capital behind its contracts, though he did say the deregulated business of a Fortune 500 electric utility was among them.
+Highland is actively developing about two dozen more deployments similar to its deal with Beverly, he said, though he wouldn’t disclose where they are located.
+Nor did he provide specifics on the “really big-balance-sheet companies” that are providing the capital behind its contracts, though he did say the deregulated business arm of a Fortune 500 electric utility is among them.